 The Top of the Hour News bulletin allows you to broadcast a hosted news feed, on the hour, to all your listeners automatically, without the need to manually schedule events or replace files within your library.

 When you set up News for the very first time you may need to restart your station.
 You can do this by clicking the red 'On Air' button in the sidebar.

-Top of Hour News ('TOHN') is only available on the Silver, Gold, and Pro plans.
+Top of Hour News ('TOHN') is only available on the Plus, and Premium plans.
 If you are on a lower plan and wish to use the feature you can upgrade directly on the page.

 Only hosted MP3 files are supported as your news source.
 TOHN cannot use a live feed or relay from another station within it's bulletin.